densmoreb1/HypertrophyApp/README.md

 - ~~Change the create meso page to lower all names~~
 - ~~Create a way to insert new exercises~~
 - ~~Change the create meso to capture the order of exercises~~
+- ~~Add a select box for however many weeks~~
+- ~~Add the sets, reps, and weight to the Meso table~~
+- ~~Add day completed to the Meso table~~
+- ~~Multiply the days by week (insert however many times 0 out the reps)~~
 - Create the current workout page
+- Pick a day, then it shows what the workout is or was on that day
+- Add a charts page to see progress of exercises over time

 <<<<<<< HEAD
 <<<<<<< HEAD